Benefits and allowances

 Tax-Free Childcare is available for children aged up to 11, or 17 if the child has a disability.
 The money can help towards the cost of holiday clubs, before and after-school clubs, childminders and nurseries, and other approved childcare schemes.

-See free childcare for some 2 year olds and all 3 and 4 year olds for more information.
+See Funded childcare for 0 to 5 year olds for more information.

 Child Tax Credit (CTC) – disabled child element and severely disabled child element